Rudy Malfabon, P.E.

 Deputy Director, Southern Nevada

 The Nevada Legislature approved the deputy director position in 2003 to provide a director's office presence in the Las Vegas area.
-In this position, Ms. Larkin-Thomason seeks to improve communcation, coordination, and customer service with local agency partners, elected officials, and the general public.
-She has served on several National Cooperative Highway Research Program (NCHRP) panels and scans on a variety of subjects including asset management, cost of maintenance and fiscal constraint compliance and serves on the AASHTO’s Standing Committee on Planning (SCOP).
+In this position, Ms. Larkin-Thomason seeks to improve communication, coordination, and customer service with local agency partners, elected officials and the general public.
+She has served on several National Cooperative Highway Research Program (NCHRP) panels and scans on a variety of subjects including asset management, cost of maintenance and fiscal constraint compliance and currently serves on four AASHTO and TRB committees including Strategic Management and the MAP 21 Implementation and Reauthorization Committee.

 Ms. Larkin-Thomason has Bachelor of Science degree in Civil Engineering from the University of Nevada, Reno, and is a licensed Civil Engineer in the state of Nevada.
 She is also certified as an ITE Professional Traffic Operations Engineer, a Nevada Certified Public Manager and is a past president of the Nevada Certified Public Managers Society.